 WOMEN OF EXCELLENCE LUNCHEON AND HONOREES

-105.3 WDAS is paying tribute to phenomenal women all over the Tri-State with our Third Annual Women Of Excellence Luncheon presented by Gwynedd Mercy University.
+105.3 WDAS paid tribute to phenomenal women all over the Tri-State with our Third Annual Women Of Excellence Luncheon presented by Gwynedd Mercy University.

 WITH PERFORMANCES BY: Joe, Eric Benet, Leela James and Kevin Ross